 UE may support mobility between gNBs operating with NTN payloads in different orbits (e.g., GSO, NGSO at different altitudes).

-RACH-less handover procedure is supported for intra-satellite handover with the same feeder link.
+RACH-less handover procedure is supported for intra-satellite handover with the same feeder link and uses the LTE’s RACH-less Handover procedure as a baseline NTN RACH-less handover can also be supported for inter-satellite handover with same feeder link and for inter- and intra-satellite feeder link switch over.

 16.14.3.2.2 Conditional Handover

 The same principle as described in 9.2.3.4 applies to NTN unless hereunder specified.